Krukov/cashews/Readme.md

 :param update_before: number of cache hits before cache will update
 :param func_args: [see simple cache params](#simple-cache)
 :param key: custom cache key, may contain alias to args or kwargs passed to a call
+:param disable: callable object that determines whether cache will use
-:param condition: callable object that determines whether the result will be saved or not
+:param store: callable object that determines whether the result will be saved or not
 :param prefix: custom prefix for key, default "hit"

 Example